Note: This policy is subject to change at any time. Please check all American Homestay Network Policies on a regular basis for updates.

 Changes or Cancellations:

 All Guests must seek assistance from AHN if they are concerned about their homestay arrangement in any way or if they would like to request to change homestay Hosts.
 AHN will assess the request and if a transfer is approved a new Host and transportation will be arranged.
 The Guest may be required to pay for professional pick up service if required.
 In the case of Under 18s and High School Students, the education provider must be informed of the new address.
-For Study Tour Guests, the tour group’s teacher/tour escort must be informed of the request to change homestay and notified of new homestay details if the Guest is transferred.
+For Short Term Group Guests, the tour group’s teacher/tour escort must be informed of the request to change homestay and notified of new homestay details if the Guest is transferred.

 Please refer to the AHN Refund Policy for full details on how to change or cancel a homestay placement.